-- Workers should be provided with training and information on universal precautions for infection control to minimise risk of exposure and contamination. - Workers who are at risk should have a Hepatitis B vaccination as protection against Hepatitis B infection train you to clean surfaces properly, usually with water and detergent or disinfectant and a disposable cloth instruct you to wash your hands regularly - especially between clients and before eating or drinking provide you with suitable gloves if you are dealing with blood or body fluids and teach you how to use and dispose of the gloves safely provide you with appropriate PPE such as a waterproof apron, gown, mask and protective glasses if your eyes, nose or mouth could be splashed with blood or body fluid give you waterproof dressings to cover cuts at work teach you how to handle material dirtied with blood or body fluid train you how to use and discard needles safely if you need to use them at work wash away the blood or body fluid straight away with soap and lots of running water
+- Workers should be provided with training and information on universal precautions for infection control to minimise risk of exposure and contamination. - Workers who are at risk should have a Hepatitis B vaccination as protection against Hepatitis B infection

+- Practice good hygiene to control the spread of diseases at work.
+Your employer must: - train you to clean surfaces properly, usually with water and detergent or disinfectant and a disposable cloth - instruct you to wash your hands regularly especially between clients and before eating or drinking - provide you with suitable gloves if you are dealing with blood or body fluids and teach you how to use and dispose of the gloves safely - provide you with appropriate PPE such as a waterproof apron, gown, mask and protective glasses if your eyes, nose or mouth could be splashed with blood or body fluid - o give you waterproof dressings to cover cuts at work - o teach you how to handle material dirtied with blood or body fluid - o train you how to use and discard needles safely if you need to use them at work - Blood-based diseases can be passed on through broken skin or through the eyes, mouth or nose.
+Treat all body fluids as if they could harm you.
+Your employer should have safe work procedures on how to deal with this situation, which may include: - o wash away the blood or body fluid straight away with soap and lots of running water - If blood is spat into your face, wash it out of your eyes with soap and rinse your eyes, nose and mouth thoroughly with water cold water.
+Spit the water out after washing your mouth.
+If you wear contact lenses, rinse before and after taking them out. - o if you are cut, let it bleed and then wash it again - o report the incident to your employer - o you may need to get tested for diseases - o you may want to see a counsellor if you feel anxious.
+Your employer can arrange this for you